 Conclusion

-Understanding and handling exceptions in Selenium is not just a programming skill; it’s a critical part of becoming an effective automation tester.
-The top 10 exceptions highlighted in this guide are frequently encountered and knowing how to handle them will significantly improve your automation scripts.
+Understanding and handling Selenium exceptions is not just a programming skill — it's the foundation of a reliable, production-ready automation suite.
+The 10 exceptions covered in this guide are the ones every automation engineer will encounter, and knowing how to catch, log, and recover from each one will make your scripts significantly more resilient.

-Remember that you can start to transform your Selenium Testing thanks to TestQuality, that offers a powerful, yet intuitive Test Management tool that streamlines your entire test management workflow.
+Once your test cases are generated, you can start to transform your Selenium testing thanks to TestQuality, that offers a powerful, yet intuitive Test Management tool that streamlines your entire test management workflow — from execution tracking and traceability to real-time analytics and team collaboration.